You took the plunge and got an inflatable stand-up paddle board. Now what happens? Here are few things to know.

-While navigating the water ways, paddle boards must be equipped with am approved personal flotation device (PFD) or a life jacket and a sound signaling device (whistle).
+While navigating the water ways, paddle boards must be equipped with an approved personal flotation device (PFD) or a life jacket; and a sound signalling device (whistle).
 If you are paddling between sunset & sunrise you are also required to have a light.
 You may want to have a dry bag with you to keep your phone and keys protected while paddling.

 Inflating your paddle board.
 Your step-by-step guide.

 - Unroll the board with the deck-pad side up

 - Locate the valve on the board - typically at the tail of the board